everyname-xyz/public/README.md

-## Everyname Inc
+## Everyname Public Repo

-**Everyname** is a one stop shop for onchain names.
-Search, register, and securely store onchain names from every leading web3 naming service in one place.
+The purpose of this repository is to collaborate and share open source knowledge to advance the onchain naming ecosystem.

 * To review the latest list of web3 name services (live or announced), visit the [Research Page](Research.md).